shaimaaK/AI-based-QSAR-for-Alzheimers-disease/README.md

 2. R squared
 3. Computation time</ul>

-According to table below the most promising regression is **random forest** thus the followig parameters are optimized in oder to optimize the performance of the model:
+According to table below the most promising regression is **random forest** thus the followig parameters are optimized using search grid method in order to optimize the performance of the random forest model:
 - n_estimators = \[100, 300, 500, 800, 1200\]
 - max_depth = \[5, 8, 15, 25, 30\] </ul>